mohanadarafe/System-Hardware-Lab/README.md

 ### Feedback from the Shift Register
 The 555 Timer feeds the 74LS164SIPO Shift Register a clock, but, the inputs of the shift register must be determined in order to receive feedback from the timing signal generator.
 Therefore, in order to produce feedback, it is necessary to use a new chip called the 7420 NAND Gate.
 Its function is just likes its name, it will have 4 inputs and its output will be fed back to the shift register.
 Here is how the NAND gate looks alike:

+### Assembling the Timing Signal Generator
+In order to assemble everthing nicely together, refer to the 555 timer to setup the `GND` & `VCC` properly.
+Also, your lab technician shall give you the proper resistor and capaciors needed.
+It is important to mention the task the pin 4 : RST.
+Its function is to reset the 555 timer which is done by having it at a logic `0`.
+Therefore, this pin will always be connected to `VCC`.
+Also, the pin 3 represents the output of the timing signal generator.
+Hence, a LED will be connected to it.
+Moving on to the shift register, the outputs of the register, namely QB, QD, QF and QG, will be conected to the 7420 NAND gate.
+As mentionned earlier, the output of the NAND gate will be fed back to the shift register.
+Finally, connect the CLK from the 555 timer to the shift register and demonstrate the final output in a LED.